artem-mangilev/jsonmap/README.md

 This is a javascript data mapping library.
 It allows you to create complex transferable logic and apply it to your data.

 The idea was taken from [this](https://github.com/WorkMaze/JUST.net) awesome repo.
-The initial goal of jsonmap is to create compatibility with JUST.net, but then it could be more adopted for JavaScript world.
+The initial goal of jsonmap is to create compatibility with JUST.net, but then it could be more adapted for JavaScript world.

 ## How to use?